VienDinhCom/shopify-theme-customizer/README.md

 There are two ways to enable LiveReload:

-- Installing the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension on Chrome.
+- Installing the [LiveReload](http://livereload.com/extensions/) extension on your browser.
-- Adding this code to the `main.js` file.
+- Adding this code into the `src/main.js` file for best practice.

 ```js
 if (process.env.NODE_ENV === 'development') {